vippsas/vipps-developers/test-environment.md

 All merchants with API access have access to the Vipps test environment.

-A test sale unit is automatically created when the merchant submits an order for a Vipps product, and the details can be found on the "Utvikler" (developer) section on
+A test sale unit is automatically created when the merchant submits an order for a Vipps product (that has an API), and the details can be found on the "Utvikler" (developer) section on [portal.vipps.no](https://portal.vipps.no).
-[portal.vipps.no](https://portal.vipps.no).

 See: